Kingdom of Great Britain: Walpole's reputation

 He was a Whig from the gentry class, who first arrived in Parliament in 1701, and held many senior positions.
 He was a country squire and looked to country gentlemen for his political base.
 Historian Frank O'Gorman said his leadership in Parliament reflected his "reasonable and persuasive oratory, his ability to move both the emotions as well as the minds of men, and, above all, his extraordinary self-confidence."
-Julian Hoppit said Walpole's policies sought moderation: he worked for peace, lower taxes, growing exports, and allowed a little more tolerance for Protestant Dissenters.
+Julian Hoppit has said Walpole's policies sought moderation: he worked for peace, lower taxes, growing exports, and allowed a little more tolerance for Protestant Dissenters.
 He avoided controversy and high-intensity disputes, as his middle way attracted moderates from both the Whig and Tory camps.
 H.T.
 Dickinson summed up his historical role:

 Age of George III, 1760–1820

 Victory in the Seven Years' War, 1756–1763

 The Seven Years' War, which began in 1756, was the first war waged on a global scale and saw British involvement in Europe, India, North America, the Caribbean, the Philippines, and coastal Africa.
 The results were highly favourable for Britain, and a major disaster for France.
 Key decisions were largely in the hands of William Pitt the Elder.
 The war started poorly.
 Britain lost the island of Minorca in 1756, and suffered a series of defeats in North America.
 After years of setbacks and mediocre results, British luck turned in the "miracle year" ("Annus Mirabilis") of 1759.
 The British had entered the year anxious about a French invasion, but by the end of the year, they were victorious in all theatres.
 In the Americas, they captured Fort Ticonderoga (Carillon), drove the French out of the Ohio Country, captured Quebec City in Canada as a result of the decisive Battle of the Plains of Abraham, and captured the rich sugar island of Guadeloupe in the West Indies.
 In India, the John Company repulsed French forces besieging Madras.

 In Europe, British troops partook in a decisive Allied victory at the Battle of Minden.
 The victory over the French navy at the Battle of Lagos and the decisive Battle of Quiberon Bay ended threats of a French invasion, and confirmed Britain's reputation as the world's foremost naval power.
 The Treaty of Paris of 1763 marked the high point of the First British Empire.
 France's future in North America ended, as New France (Quebec) came under British control.
 In India, the third Carnatic War had left France still in control of several small enclaves, but with military restrictions and an obligation to support the British client states, effectively leaving the future of India to Great Britain.
 The British victory over France in the Seven Years' War therefore left Great Britain as the world's dominant colonial power, with a bitter France thirsting for revenge.